Montana Learning Center

 Summer Camps 2021

-Here you’ll find every science, technology, engineering, arts, and math (STEAM) camp that we are offering to students in 2020.
-Montana Learning Center provides campers participative science experiments and projects, activity-based math, educational games and simulations, exploration of the intersection of art and science, and thrilling field trips.
+Here you’ll find every science, technology, engineering and math (STEM) camp that we are offering to students in 2021.
+Montana Learning Center provides campers participative science experiments and projects, activity-based math, educational games and simulations, and thrilling field trips.
 Our students learn how to ask questions and wonder out loud.

 All students entering grades 1-12 are welcome to JOIN US!
 Most camps take place at Canyon Ferry Lake where campers have fun fishing, kayaking, boating and swimming.